Dr-Nuke/SubFlow_SemesterThesis/README.md

 # SubFlow_SemesterThesis
- My semester Thesis in 2011 for processing the Subflow Data
+ My semester Thesis in 2011 for processing the Subflow Data in Matlab (Wiremesh sensor data)